UrbanCCD-UChicago/plenario-docs/source/includes/_sensor_bulk_export.md

 | **query**          | Shows values used in the query |
 | **result**         | On success, the download link  |
 | **error**          | Contains any errors            |

-/download returns a ticket that you can use to check on your request's progress at `/v1/api/jobs/{ticket}`.
-When the export is complete, `/v1/api/jobs/{ticket}` will give you a link where you can download the file.